 - High LTV cash out loans

-There is no exact list of lenders that offer no-cost mortgage rates in California so you’ll have to do some research online (or use us!).
-When calling (or emailing) around for your quotes just ask the Loan Officer if his or her loan programs offer a zero cost mortgage rate option.
+There is no exact list of lenders that offer no cost mortgage rates in California so you’ll have to do some research online (or use us!).
+When calling (or emailing) around for your quotes just ask the Loan Officer if his or her loan programs offer a no cost mortgage rate option.

 If the answer is “yes” ask the Loan Officer to clearly define what a no-cost interest rate is with them; does it mean that all closing costs are covered (every single penny)?

-Are All Zero Cost Mortgage Rates In California The Same?
+Are All No Cost Mortgage Rates In California The Same?

-They are not.
-Some lenders quote zero costs rates that still have third-party fees and other lenders still have lender fees being charged directly to the borrower.
+Some lenders quote no cost mortgage rates that still have third-party fees and other lenders still have lender fees being charged directly to the borrower.
 Asking the right questions to the Loan Officer and ensure a clear understanding of what is being offered to you.